nik72619c/flashify/README.md

 # Flashify
 ## The Accessible Learning App
-Hackathon Project for Hack36 happened at MNNIT, Allahabad , India

 The app is WIP and is a flash card app for undergrduate and school students